 Yes.
 The duty to act in good faith results from the Portuguese Civil Code (articles 227 and 762/2), and applies to financial institutions in connection with negotiation, execution and performance under financial services agreements.
-Since financial services are heavily regulated in Portugal, clients only allege breach of the bona fide principle as an ancillary argument, in addition to the claim that the financial institution has breached a specific statutory or contractual provision.
+The Securities Code (article 304) also provides a general rule of good faith applicable to the financial intermediaries (eg, they have a duty to act in a diligent, loyal and transparent manner).
+Since financial services are heavily regulated in Portugal, customers only allege breach of the bona fide principle as an ancillary argument, in addition to the claim that the financial institution has breached a specific statutory or contractual provision.

-Still, judicial proceedings have been brought by clients against financial institutions, essentially based on the breach of the bona fide duty, for example, with a view to:
+Still, judicial proceedings have been brought by customers against financial institutions, essentially based on the breach of the bona fide duty, for example, with a view to:

-- prevent a credit institution from accelerating a loan, on grounds that the event of default was not material; - terminate or modify derivatives agreements, on the basis of a substantial change in the financial markets that has not been predicted by the parties, resulting in alleged unfair benefits to the financial counterparty; or - to prohibit a financial institution from benefiting from a clause included in non-negotiated standard terms and conditions, owing to the fact that it is abusive.

-In what circumstances will a financial institution owe fiduciary duties to its customers?
+- preventing a credit institution from accelerating a loan, on grounds that the event of default was not material; - terminating or modifying derivatives agreements, on the basis of a substantial change in the financial markets that has not been predicted by the parties, resulting in alleged unfair benefits to the financial counterparty; or - prohibiting a financial institution from benefiting from a clause included in non-negotiated standard terms and conditions, owing to the fact that it is abusive. - 5 In what circumstances will a financial institution owe fiduciary duties to its customers?
 What is the effect of such duties on financial services litigation?

 The fiduciary duties are set forth in the civil law applicable to the agency relationship and typically apply when financial institutions act in their capacity as agents acting on behalf of the customer, in particular in connection with the rendering of investment services such as management of asset portfolios or investment funds.
-The core of the duties arising from a fiduciary relationship cannot be excluded by contract.
+The core duties arising from a fiduciary relationship cannot be excluded by contract.

-Even with the lack of an agency relationship, financial institutions such as banks or insurers are automatically subject to stringent conduct of business rules when dealing with clients, which are deemed as equivalent to fiduciary duties.
-Indeed, in the statutory rules applicable to each field of financial services, there are rules requiring these players to provide accurate and complete information to the client; act with diligence, loyalty and fairness; prevent and address conflict-of-interest issues; comply with confidentiality duties, etc. In the investment services field, the level of some of these duties depends on the categorisation of the client concerned, according to the legislation that implemented MiFID in Portugal.
+Even with the lack of an agency relationship, financial institutions such as banks or insurers are automatically subject to stringent conduct of business rules when dealing with customers, which are deemed as equivalent to fiduciary duties.
+Indeed, in the statutory rules applicable to each field of financial services, there are rules requiring these players to provide accurate and complete information to the customer; act with diligence, loyalty and fairness; prevent and address conflict-ofinterest issues; comply with confidentiality duties, etc. In the investment services field, the level of some of these duties depends on the categorisation of the client concerned, according to the legislation that implemented MiFID in Portugal.

-The typical claims are submitted by clients seeking the condemnation of investment services providers for breach of their duties to provide complete and accurate information and advice on financial instruments subscribed or purchased by the client.
+Typical claims submitted by clients seek the condemnation of investment services providers for breach of their duties to provide complete and accurate information and advice on financial instruments subscribed or purchased by the client.
 Under the Securities Code, the client must allege and provide evidence of the breach of this duty, and the effective losses caused by such breach, but the burden regarding the negligence or intentional behaviour of the financial intermediary lies with the latter.